 We’re offering this Basler GigE 2 megapixel camera at an amazing price.
-Built on an Aptina CMOS sensor, it delivers a pixel resolution of 1920 x 1080 at 25 frames per second.
+Built on an Aptina CMOS sensor, the acA1920-25gm delivers a pixel resolution of 1920 x 1080 at 25 frames per second.

 Because the Basler ace GigE camera uses the same 29 x 29 mm footprint that has been standard on analog cameras for many years, replacement of analog cameras is easy.
 Some existing Camera Link cameras and IEEE 1394a or 1394b cameras with this same footprint can also be easily replaced.